Bonded by Love for Product

 We’re obsessed with the process and love learning from our customers and our team members.

 Our design and development process is centered around two-week sprints where we deploy rapidly, learn from our users, and continually iterate.
-As a small team, time is everything to us – and we like to work efficiently and optimally.
+Time is everything to us – and we like to work efficiently and optimally.
 That means team members need to feel comfortable stating their opinions and openly debating any decision we make that they might disagree with.
 Everyone has a voice in this company.
 (It’s just a matter of surfacing what you believe to be true in a constructive and positive manner!)

 Promotes from Within